fusedio/fused-docs/docs/basics/core_concepts.md

 ### `/mnt/cache` disk

+The `/mnt/cache` disk file system is the UDF runtime's local directory that persists across UDF runs.
+It serves to store downloaded files, the output of cached functions, access keys, and `.env` files.

 ## Environment variables

-Add constants and secrets to an `.env` file to make them available to your UDFs via environment variables.
+Save constants and secrets to an `.env` file to make them available to your UDFs via environment variables.

 First, run a UDF that sets variables in an `.env` file.